iRobot90/team-task-management-system/DEPLOYMENT.md

 - Domain name (optional, can use IP address)
 - SSH access to the server
 - Basic knowledge of Linux commands
+ - Basic knowledge of Linux commands
+ - Server credentials provided by administrator

 ## Server Setup